 Damages after an injury can include:

 You do not have to shoulder the burden of your hospital bills, lost wages and pain and suffering if you were injured due to the negligent or wrongful acts of another.
 An experienced Atlanta personal injury lawyer can help you recover from the responsible party.
-Call Balams Law Group today at (404) 445-2005 to schedule a free consultation.
+Call The Balams Firm today at (404) 445-2005 to schedule a free consultation.